Mancala games for kids:

 Though there are many variants of mancala, most versions share these elements:

-Let’s review two mancala games.
-The first, Kalah, is usually considered a children’s game.
+children’s game.
 The second, Oware, can be enjoyed by older children.
-However, it is considered a more complex, grown-up game.
+It is considered a more complex, grown-up game.

 Kalah is one of the most popular mancala games for kids.
 Inspired by traditional mancala games, the rules for Kalah were invented an American, William Julius Champion.

 Kalah is sometimes called “Mancala" in the United States.